graphql/graphql-spec/spec/Section 3 -- Type System.md

 - Description? interface Name ImplementsInterfaces?
 Directives[Const]?
   [lookahead != `{`]

-GraphQL interfaces represent a list of named fields and their arguments.
+GraphQL interfaces represent an ordered set of named fields and their arguments.
 GraphQL objects and interfaces can then implement these interfaces which requires that the implementing type will define all fields defined by those interfaces.

 Fields on a GraphQL interface have the same rules as fields on a GraphQL object;
 their type can be Scalar, Object, Enum, Interface, or Union, or any wrapping